1c3d1v3r/HEXcart/README.md

 ## Parts

+Use following or equivalent components for the PCB.
+U1 and U2 are not soldered but installed into sockets.
+U1 can be SST39SF020 or 040.
+U2 can be the same or also smaller SST39SF010.
+There are also other voltage and pinout compatible ICs.
 | Definition                             | Manufacturer         | Manufacturer PN       | Designator             | Quantity |
 | -------------------------------------- | -------------------- | --------------------- | ---------------------- | -------- |
 | CAP CER 100nF 50V X7R TH 200mil        | KEMET                | C330C104K5R5TA        | C1, C2, C3             | 3        |